ibm-cloud-docs/log-analysis/tutorial/kube_reset_ingestion.md

 3. Select one instance.
 Then, click **View logs**.

-    The logging UI opens and displays your cluster logs.
+    The logging web UI opens and displays your cluster logs.

 ## Step 5: View your logs
 {: #kube_reset_step5}
+{: step}

-From the logging UI, you can view your logs as they pass through the system.
+From the logging web UI, you can view your logs as they pass through the system.
 You view logs by using log tailing.

 With the **Lite** service plan, you can only tail your latest logs.
 {: note}